af4jm/GitHelper/README.md

 }
 ```

-Suggested usage (in a .ps1 file that gets . sourced from profile, the alias "gall" is a contraction of "get all")...
+Suggested usage (in a .ps1 file that gets . sourced from profile,ps1, the alias "gall" is a contraction of "get all")...

 ```powershell
 function Update-MyRepos